 Tornjak

-The Tornjak is a fairly large breed that was developed in the mountainous region of Croatia and Bosnia and Herzegovina.
-You can easily recognize these dogs because of their thick, wooly coat they have developed in order to keep warm in the high altitudes where this breed had to work.
-It might not be the biggest livestock protector but it is certainly one of the most reliable.
+The Tornjak is a fairly large breed developed in the mountainous region of Croatia and Bosnia and Herzegovina.
+You can easily recognize these dogs because of the thick, wooly coat they have developed to keep warm in the high altitudes where this breed had to work.
+It might not be the biggest livestock protector, but it is undoubtedly one of the most reliable.
 It has been used in those areas to protect livestock for over a thousand years.

-If you want to get a large mountain dog as a pet, the Tornjak might just be the breed for you.
-As pets, these dogs are calm and docile, and you can be sure that it will protect you and your family with its life.
-If you decide to go for these dogs, you will get a devoted companion that is very friendly and a great watchdog.
+If you want to get a large mountain dog as a pet, the Tornjak might just be your breed.
+As pets, these dogs are calm and docile; you can be sure they will protect you and your family with their lives.
+If you decide to go for these dogs, you will get a devoted companion that is very friendly and an excellent watchdog.

 Height: